rvpanoz/luna/README.md

 ## Features

 - Manage global and local packages
-- Search npm for new packages
+- Search for new packages
 - Install packages
+- Update packages
 - Uninstall packages
-- Update packages
-- Filter packages by type or outdated
+- Filter packages by name, group and outdated
 - Preview package details (versions, statistics, dependencies and more)
 - Get notifications for missing dependencies or extraneous packages